yizhang82/yizhang82.github.io/_drafts/hacking-mysql-overview.md

 make
 ```

-1. WITH_DEBUG=1 requests a debug build, which makes debugger easier
+1. `WITH_DEBUG=1` requests a debug build, which makes debugger easier
-2. DOWNLOAD_BOOST=1 WITH_BOOST=~/boost_1_69_0 downloads the boost at ~/boost_1_69_0 (that's the version MySQL is asking for), and will skip the downloading if it is already there
+2. `DOWNLOAD_BOOST=1` `WITH_BOOST=~/boost_1_69_0` downloads the boost at ~/boost_1_69_0 (that's the version MySQL is asking for), and will skip the downloading if it is already there

 One the build is done, you can find everything under `debug/bin`.

 > Don't change the build directory after the fact once you done the build.
 The directory name is remembered and changing that naming requires a rebuild.

-## Giving it a spin
+## Running a test

-First, let's try running a quick test called `select_all`.
+To validate that we indeed have a working MySQL build, let's try running a quick test called `select_all`.

 To run any test, there is a script `mysql-test-run.pl` located under the mysql-test directory from the build directory, and it takes a test name in the form of `<testname>` or `<testsuite>.<testname>`:

 ```
 cd debug/mysql-test
 ./mysql-test-run.pl select_all
 ```

-This runs the test under mysql-test/t/select_all.test with baseline mysql-test/r/select_all.result.
+This runs the test under `mysql-test/t/select_all.test` with baseline `mysql-test/r/select_all.result`.
+It runs a simple test language containing test directives/commands and SQL commands, and compare the output with the baseline.
 If the output diverges from the baseline the test would fail, otherwise it would pass.
+Simple enough, right?

+> Actually, not quite.
+The testing of MySQL can get quite complicated when it involves multiple connections / servers communicating with each other.
+And stablizing the results so that they are not affected by external environment / code changes can be also an headache.

 Here is what you should see: